frozenarc/fp-recursion/README.md

 ### recurTill

-Iterates for no. of till value and generates new array / object / primitive value.
+Iterates for no. of till value and generates new value based on initial value.

 * Syntax